Equivariant operational Chow rings of T-linear schemes

 In the case of $T$-actions, we say that $p:\tilde{X}\to X$ is an {\em equivariant envelope} if $p$ is $T$-equivariant, and if we can take $\tilde{W}$ to be $T$-invariant for $T$-invariant $W$.
-If there is an open set $U\subset X$ over which $p$ is an isomorphism, then we say that $p:\tilde{X}\to X$ is a {\em birational} envelope.
+If there is a dense open set $U\subset X$ over which $p$ is an isomorphism, then we say that $p:\tilde{X}\to X$ is a {\em birational} envelope.
 By \cite[Theorem 2]{su:eq}, if $X$ is a $T$-scheme, then there exists a $T$-equivariant birational envelope $p:\tilde{X}\to X$, where $\tilde{X}$ is a $T$-quasiprojective scheme.
-Moreover, if ${\rm char}(\k)=0$, then we may choose $\tilde{X}$ to be nonsingular.
-This holds more generally for actions of linear algebraic groups, see \cite[Theorem 2]{su:eq} and \cite[Proposition 7.5]{eg:cycles}.
-If $p:\tilde{X}\to X$ is a $T$-equivariant envelope and $H\subset T$ is a closed subgroup, then the induced map $\tilde{X}^H\to X^H$ is also a $T$-equivariant envelope \cite[Lemma 7.2]{eg:cycles}.
+Moreover, if ${\rm char}(\k)=0$, then we may choose $\tilde{X}$ to be smooth \cite[Proposition 7.5]{eg:cycles}.
+If $p:\tilde{X}\to X$ is a $T$-equivariant envelope, and $H\subset T$ is a closed subgroup, then the induced map $\tilde{X}^H\to X^H$ is a $T$-equivariant envelope \cite[Lemma 7.2]{eg:cycles}.